 Can You Get Hyaluronic Acid Lip Injections While Breastfeeding?

-Many new mothers assume lip fillers while nursing are fine, especially if they contain hyaluronic acid.
+Many new mothers assume fillers while breastfeeding are fine, especially if they contain hyaluronic acid.
 While Hyaluronic acid for lip filler use is generally safe for the average adult, there is very little research on its safety for lactating women.
 But here’s the kicker: The hyaluronic acid used in dermal fillers is cross-linked and lab-stabilized to improve tissue retention.
 This differs from the free-form hyaluronic acid in skincare serums and your body, which is not cross-linked.

 While breastfeeding, it’s impossible to predict how your body would respond to this compound that has been stabilized.
 This suggests that although it is likely biocompatible, the unique processes your skin employs to heal could be disrupted, and the effects are unpredictable.